ITEC Level 3 Diploma in Sports Massage Therapy

 A 25% deposit is payable immediately to secure your place on receipt of your invoice, with the remaining balance due at least 4 weeks prior to the start of your course.

 Payment can be made via bank transfer or cheque.
-If you would like to pay via Credit Card, there will be a 2.5% charge added to the amount due.
-Please let us know upon receiving your invoice if you would like to pay by card, and we will send through a request for payment.
+If you would like to pay via Credit Card, please let us know upon receiving your invoice and we will send through a link for payment.